 While the two last steps are done easily with our Python SDK (which can be set up with a simple

-pip install blindai), the first one requires access to the right hardware and to deploy our Docker image.
+pip install blindai), the first one requires access to the right hardware to deploy our Docker image.
 This is troublesome for many users who don’t have compatible hardware or deployment expertise.

 This is why we have decided to create a fully managed version of BlindAI so that users don’t need to worry about finding the hardware and setting up our solution to start experimenting with Confidential AI.